carolinegbowski/BytePhase1/Week 4/Data Collection/Slides/Creating-Reading-Writing.md

 ### Pandas
 * The most preferred way to work with Data in Python is using the Pandas package, which stands for "Python Data Analysis Library".
-* Pandas can take data from a CSV, Excel, or Pickle file, or an SQL Database, and create a Python object containing rows and columns called a DataFrame.
+* Pandas can read data from a CSV, Excel, or Pickle file, or an SQL Database, and create a Python object containing rows and columns called a DataFrame.
 * A DataFrame is a table very similar to the tables found in Excel or R.
 * Working with DataFrames is much easier and more efficient than than working with lists and dictionaries when doing large scale data operations.
 * Many common and complex data processing tasks are abstracted away into efficient Pandas functions.